 To enroll in this course, visit the canvas course.

-Mandatory Prevention Training for Student Employees
+Required Prevention and DEI Training for Student Employees

 This user guide instructs employees in overtime-eligible, hourly student positions in how to complete their time sheets electronically in Web4U.